A few days ago I was sipping mocktails at Mundaka and gazing at The Lone Cyprus on the iconic 17 Mile Drive along the Pacific coastline.

 Next, get to chopping the fresh ingredients for the salad including 1 cup each tomatoes, cucumbers, and strawberries and 1 avocado.
 There was a strawberry farm right down the road from Carmel Valley Ranch, where I stayed this week, and I pressed my nose against the glass every time we passed by.
 The strawberries I had each morning for breakfast, and in several desserts, were indescribably sweet.
 Fresh from the earth.
 Mmm!

-When the eggs have cooled, chop ’em up, then also cook/chop 1/2lb chicken breasts and 1/2lb bacon.
-Use leftovers for both, if you have ’em!
+When the eggs have cooled, chop them up, then also cook/chop 1/2lb chicken breasts and 1/2lb bacon.

-Finally, turn to zee greens.
-I like Cobb Salads made with hearty lettuces that stand up to the weight of the toppings, so I bought Dole’s Italian Blend which combines crispy romaine lettuce with hearty radicchio to act as the bed for the flavorful ingredients on top.
+Finally, zee greens.
+I like Cobb Salads made with hearty lettuces that stand up to the weight of the toppings, so I use Dole’s Italian Blend which combines crispy romaine lettuce with hearty radicchio to act as the bed for the flavorful ingredients on top.

 Ready?
 Set.
 Assemble!

-California Cobb Salad with Tarragon Vinaigrette gives the Cobb Salad a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.
+California Cobb Salad gives the classic combo a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.
+This entree salad is fresh and filling!

 - 10oz mixed greens